Zero Inequality

 Nissan Fureai Road Race (Japan)

 Since 2008, R&D divisions have been encouraging social contribution activities by all employees under banner, NICE WAVE Activity.
-As part of these activities, the Nissan Fureai Road Race (blind marathon) has been held at the Nissan Technical Center (Atsugi City, Isehara City) since 2012, with the theme of “Let’s run as fast as we can on a safe and spacious course” for the visually impaired and able-bodied together and the center is open to the community.
+As part of these activities, the Nissan Fureai Road Race (blind marathon) has been held at the Nissan Technical Center (Atsugi City, Isehara City) since 2012, with the theme of "Let's run as fast as we can on a safe and spacious course" for the visually impaired and able-bodied together and the center is open to the community.
+Nissan held 13th Nissan Fureai Road Race on March 21st, 2024, with a total of 550 people participating in the race.
+Additionally, 60 Nissan employees supported the event as volunteers.